 Finished working on your map?
 Clicking the "save" button let's you specify a few more details including description, road conditions and privacy.
 When all's said and done, you're ready to export the route in (properly compiled) GPX format before importing it into OsmAnd.

 Ride With GPS provides excellent support as well, featuring both a user forum and direct contact with representatives.
 Even their general help pages introduce useful information rather than hypnotizing members through a maze of generic yadas.
 Also, they invite feature requests.

 I've Created And/Or Downloaded My Route's GPX File.
 What Next?

-File management is far more simple with some Android devices as apposed to others.
-My current phone (December 12th of 2016) is a somewhat dated Samsung Galaxy S5, which I find convenient for it’s size, weight and waterproofing.
-It’s file transfer process is tedious at best, requiring third party software and a few extra steps.
+File management is far more simple with some devices as opposed to others.
+My current phone (December 12th of 2016) is a somewhat dated Samsung Galaxy S5, which I find convenient for it's size, weight and waterproofing.
+It's file transfer process is tedious at best, requiring third party software and a few extra steps.

 If your phone can transfer files via USB, connect it to your computer before locating the GPX file you just downloaded.
 Browse your phone's file system and navigate to a folder that's easy to find from within your phone's touch screen.
 Copy your GPX file from your computer to this folder before safely disconnecting your phone.
 You're all set (skip the next paragraph).

 For those of you with a less-than-friendly file transfer process, other software can be simple enough when put to practice.
 One method is to send the GPX file to your phone using Bluetooth, e-mail or WiFi FTP (advanced).
 I personally find DropBox to be the easiest solution.